Politics of Georgia (country): First Republic (1918–1921)

 In the 19th century, Georgian kingdoms and one principality were integrated into the Russian Empire.
 Following the collapse of the Russian Empire in 1918, South Caucasus nations declared their independence and formed the Transcaucasian Democratic Federative Republic.
 A short-lived state, it brought together the Georgian, Armenian, and Azerbaijani nations under one government and one legislature, the Seim, empowered with directly negotiating with the Ottoman Empire in the last months of World War I to end hostilities on the Caucasus front.
-The state collapsed as the three nations differed on their foreign policy choices and by May 1918, the Democratic Republic of Georgia was proclaimed.
+The state collapsed as the three nations differed on their foreign policy choices, and by May 1918, the Democratic Republic of Georgia was proclaimed.

 The first government of the DRG was made of a left-wing coalition dominated by the Social-Democratic (Menshevik) Party and headed by Prime Minister Noe Ramishvili.
 In July, he would be replaced by Noe Zhordania, who carried out the first reforms to transition the previous imperial government into republican institutions.
 Local, municipal-level governments were established through direct elections, while imperial provinces and revolutionary councils established since the early 20th century were abolished.
 The role of DRG's legislative organ was first filled by a transitional National Council.
 The proportional elections in 1919 selected a Constituent Assembly made of 130 members with a goal of drafting the country's first-ever constitution.
-An overwhelming majority held by the Social-Democratic Party, while overall four parties were represented in the Constituent Assembly (including Georgian Socialist-Federalist Revolutionary Party, National Democratic Party and Socialist-Revolutionary Party of Georgia).
+An overwhelming majority was held by the Social-Democratic Party, while overall four parties were represented in the Constituent Assembly (including the Georgian Socialist-Federalist Revolutionary Party, National Democratic Party and Socialist-Revolutionary Party of Georgia).
 The 1919 elections are the first nationwide, direct and universal elections in the history of Georgia and all citizens aged 20 and older were granted the right to vote, making Georgia one of the first countries in the world to grant women the right to vote and hold elected office.
 Various revolutionary, military, and imperial tribunals were replaced by district courts with judges elected by the Constituent Assembly.